-Getting kids to eat vegetables can be tough.
-These carrot recipes for kids are an easy way to get kids interested in trying the orange veggie.
+These carrot recipes for kids are an easy way to get kids interested in trying new vegetables.
 You’ll find

 When baby led weaning, both of my boys immediately loved 3 things – bananas, sweet potatoes, and baby carrots.

 It was a relief – simple things that were cheap, easy to prepare, and packed with vitamins!

 Annnd both times they decided that 2 of those were no longer acceptable, vetoing carrots and sweet potatoes.
 And just about every other

 Carrot Recipes for kids to encourage picky eaters

 But like I’ve written about time and time again, you cannot give up on the pickiest of eaters.
 Only consistent, friendly exposure will help your kids feel more comfortable and confident when it comes to trying new

 Part of my “secret” to get kids to try vegetables is putting them into super

 Maybe it means hiding them in some kind of baked good, seasoning them with a favorite flavor, or adding a bit of sweetness.